 Based on Lucy Maud Montgomery’s classic novel Anne of Green Gables, this coming-of-age story about an outsider who, against all odds and numerous challenges, fights for love and acceptance and for her place in the world.
-The series centers on Anne, a young orphaned girl in the late 1890’s, who, after an abusive childhood spent in orphanages and the homes of strangers, is mistakenly sent to live with an elderly spinster and her aging brother.
+The series, Anne with an E, centers a young orphaned girl in the late 1890’s, who, after an abusive childhood spent in orphanages and the homes of strangers, is mistakenly sent to live with an elderly spinster and her aging brother.
 Over time, 13-year-old Anne will transform their lives and eventually the small town in which they live with her unique spirit, fierce intellect and brilliant imagination.

-Anne hails from Emmy-winning writer Moira Walley-Beckett (Breaking Bad) and the two-hour series premiere is directed by Niki Caro (Whale Rider).
+Anne with an E hails from Emmy-winning writer Moira Walley-Beckett (Breaking Bad) and the two-hour series premiere is directed by Niki Caro (Whale Rider).
 Miranda de Pencier (Beginners) is executive producer under her Northwood Entertainment banner.
 Wally-Beckett, the series' showrunner, also will executive produce with Alison Owen (Saving Mr. Banks) and Debra Hayward (Bridget Jones's Diary).
 Susan Murdoch will produce.
 Starring Amybeth McNulty, Geraldine James and RH Thomson, Anne is produced by Northwood Entertainment, Netflix and CBC, the series music is scored by Amin Bhatia and Ari Posner.
 The show is featured on CBC Televison and Netflix.

-Audiences are loving this compelling espionage series.
-Now in its third and final season on CBC television, the Flashbang/Temple Street/CBC co-produced series is filled with history, interesting characters and the modern approach to the stories.
-Critic John Doyle (The Globe & Mail) call it "Bloody good news."
-More good news includes a long list of nominations and awards in 2016 and 2017 for Canadian Screen Awards for X Company.
-Among the actors, production and writing is a nomination for Best Music Score for Amin Bhatia and Ari Posner.
+Audiences love this compelling espionage series.
+The CBC TV and Flashbang/Temple Street/CBC co-produced series is filled with history, interesting characters and the modern approach to the stories.
+Critic John Doyle (The Globe & Mail) called it "Bloody good news."
+In 2016 and 2017 for Canadian Screen Awards acknowledged X Company with nominations for actors, production, writing, and for Best Music Score for Amin Bhatia and Ari Posner.

 Amin Bhatia and Amin Posner were thrilled to team up again with Mark Ellis and Stephanie Morgenstern after their last work together on Flashpoint.
 This show however is more epic and allowed for more depth in orchestral writing as well as modern electronica and ambient textures.
 There are also sonic clues hidden within the music score, like the ending drums in the show's opening theme actually spelling out S O S in morse code!

-The stellar cast includes Evelyne Brochu (Orphan Black), Jack Laskey (Hatfields and McCoys), Warren Brown (Luther), Lara Jean Chorostecki (Hannibal) and Hugh Dillon (Flashpoint).
+The stellar cast included Evelyne Brochu (Orphan Black), Jack Laskey (Hatfields and McCoys), Warren Brown (Luther), Lara Jean Chorostecki (Hannibal) and Hugh Dillon (Flashpoint).